DottorZini/zini-starter-hugo-academic/content/event/ensta25/index.md

   postcode: '91120'
   country: France

-summary: Lectio magistralis delivered for the ENSTA Mastère Spécialisé MM6 program, introducing key concepts in sensor fusion and scene understanding for autonomous driving and ADAS.
+summary: Lectio magistralis delivered for the ENSTA Mastère Spécialisé, introducing key concepts in sensor fusion and scene understanding for autonomous driving and ADAS.
 abstract: "This lecture introduced the fundamental concepts, architectures, and practical challenges of sensor fusion and scene understanding for AD/ADAS systems.
 Topics included multi-sensor perception pipelines, probabilistic fusion, object tracking, and the role of neural networks in modern autonomous driving stacks, with emphasis on real-world deployment considerations."

 date: '2025-02-01T09:00:00Z'